arkency/posts/posts/2014-12-19-does-everyone-in-your-team-write-good-code.md

 This all sounds very abstract.
 Luckily, the Rails community is a bit more unified.

 Well, OK, we’re not really unified.
 That was a lie.
-Simplifying things a bit, there are two Rails camps - the OOP camp and the Rails Way camp.
+Simplifying things a bit, **there are two Rails camps - the OOP camp and the Rails Way camp**.
 Both camps seem to be unified on their own.
 If you have a mix of those people in the team, then you may have a hard time to agree on some principles.

 The OOP camp (I don’t like the name, but don’t know any better one) seems to share some common fundamentals.
 They read Martin Fowler, Uncle Bob, Kent Beck, Michael Feathers, Greg Young and very often agree with their words.

-As a side note - there’s a more fundamental difference between OOP and The Rails Way than there is between OOP and FP.
+As a side note - **there’s a more fundamental difference between OOP and The Rails Way than there is between OOP and FP**.

 Let me focus on the OOP camp here.
 In this camp, it’s mostly OK to extract new methods, extract new classes, create new layers (like services or repos).